Types and Differences of Brakes for Sports Bicycles

 On the other hand, a frame designed for direct mounting will not allow the installation of a regular caliper brake.

-This is the former mainstream brake for MTB and cross bikes.
+This is the former mainstream brake for MTB and hybrid bikes.
 The smaller “mini-V brakes” are of the same type.

 Unlike caliper brakes, these brakes do not have an arch, so they can be used with larger tires.